1.Risk management framework of the Mitsubishi Electric Group

 In addition, Mitsubishi Electric has joined the Responsible Business Alliance (RBA), a corporate alliance that promotes social responsibility in the global supply chain.
 The Company will actively address human rights issues in the Company and the supply chain.

-In response to these risks, the Group will examine governance, strategy, risk management, and metrics and targets for climate-related issues in line with the recommendations of the Task Force on Climate-related Financial Disclosure (TCFD), and strengthen the efforts to address them.
+In response to these risks, the Group will strengthen the business operations, taking into consideration governance, strategy, risk management, and metrics and targets for climate-related issues in line with the recommendations of the Task Force on Climate-related Financial Disclosure (TCFD).
+In addition, the Group will work to control business risks and create opportunities to promote solutions to social issues.

-- 9) The impact of large-scale disasters (earthquakes, tsunamis, typhoons, floods, volcanic eruptions, and fires), etc.
+- 7) The impact of infectious disease and large-scale disasters (earthquakes, tsunamis, typhoons, floods, volcanic eruptions, and fires), etc.

 Viewpoints 5 Increasingly complex, increasingly interrelated risks and Financial market uncertainty